jsleep/spleeter/README.md

 ## About

+# Fork for Spleeter.exe
+This is an attempt to make spleeter into an easily run executable for Windows and MacOS.

 **Spleeter** is the [Deezer](https://www.deezer.com/) source separation library with pretrained models written in [Python](https://www.python.org/) and uses [Tensorflow](https://tensorflow.org/).
 It makes it easy to train source separation model (assuming you have a dataset of isolated sources), and provides